horilla-opensource/HorillaDocs/docs/functional/v1.0/onboarding.md

 ### **Candidate Create Button**

 The candidate create button in the candidate view (marked as 2 in image) enables HR personnel to generate a candidate profile within the onboarding module.
-This feature is handy when the candidate's recruitment details aren't already in the recruitment software.
+This feature is handy when the candidate's recruitment details aren't already in the [recruitment module](https://www.horilla.com/features/recruitment/).
 With this button, HR personnel can initiate the onboarding process for the candidate directly from the onboarding module.
 It simplifies the process of adding new candidates to the system and ensures that the onboarding process can begin smoothly without delays.
 This tool helps HR teams efficiently manage candidate information and kick-start the onboarding journey for new hires with ease.

 ![alt text](onboarding/image-6.png)